Vansh8905/Walmart-Sales-Analysis/README.md

 | gross_income              | Gross Income                           | DECIMAL(10, 2) |
 | rating                    | Rating                                 | FLOAT(2, 1)    |

-# Project Title

-Brief description of the project.

-## Introduction
+## Analysis List

-Introduce the project, its objectives, and the dataset used.
+### Product Analysis
+- Conduct analysis on the data to understand the different product lines, the products lines performing best and the product lines that need to be improved.

+### Sales Analysis
+- This analysis aims to answer the question of the sales trends of product.
+The result of this can help use measure the effectiveness of each sales strategy the business applies and what modificatoins are needed to gain more sales.

+### Customer Analysis
+- This analysis aims to uncover the different customers segments, purchase trends and the profitability of each customer segment.

 ## Approach Used

 ### Data Wrangling
-- Handle missing values and ensure data quality.
-- Build a database with appropriate tables and insert data.
-- Create new features such as time_of_day, day_name, and month_name.
+### Feature Engineering
 ### Exploratory Data Analysis (EDA)
-- Address business questions through data analysis.
-- Explore insights related to cities, products, sales, and customers.

 ## Business Questions

-### City and Branch
+### Generic Question
-- How many unique cities does the data have?
+- 1 How many unique cities does the data have?
-- In which city is each branch located?
+- 2 In which city is each branch?
-- Which city has the largest revenue?

 ### Product
 - How many unique product lines does the data have?
 - What is the most common payment method?